AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 ### Customer Management {#user-interface-customer-management}

-In the customer management section, you can view your profiles, audiences, and subscriptions.
+In the **Customer management** section, you can view your profiles, audiences, and subscriptions.
 These lists are read-only.

 * **Profiles** - Create and manage profiles, and access your recipient database.
 By default, you can view their email address, first name, and last name.
 Learn more about profiles in [this section](../audience/about-recipients.md).
 * **Audiences** - This is your list of audiences.
 By default, you can view their type, origin, creation, last modification dates, and label.
 You can filter the list by origin.
 Learn more about audiences and lists in [this section](../audience/about-recipients.md).